 A survey showed that more than 80% of patients agreed that their mental health conditions had had a detrimental effect on their family.

-Mental illness can be an extremely painful and traumatic time for all of the family and have huge impact on a family's financial and emotional components.
-When it comes to the mental illness, the emotional and behavioural consequences for family members go largely ignored.
+Mental health issues can be an extremely painful and traumatic time for all of the family and have huge impact on a family's financial and emotional components.
+When it comes to mental illness, the emotional and behavioural consequences for family members go largely ignored.
 It is clear that individuals' mental health problems have consequences for others within their social networks, most notably, their family.

 However, whilst the influence of poor mental health on families is largely misunderstood, the consequences are extremely apparent to those actually suffering from mental illness.
-Those surveyed by The Priory Group reported that their emotions and behaviour put "extra stress" on their family with one patient reporting that: "my addiction affected everyone close to me."
-Another mentioned that they "isolated their family" and some even reported being physically violent towards members of their own family.
+Those surveyed by Priory reported that their emotions and behaviour put "extra stress" on their family, with one patient reporting that: "my addiction affected everyone close to me."
+Another mentioned that they "isolated" their family and some even reported being physically violent towards members of their own family.
 Nearly all mentioned that their loved ones became upset and worried about them.

-Another area highlighted by the survey was the effect mental health had on patients' children.
+Another area highlighted by the survey was the effect that mental health had on patients' children.
 Children are often too young to fully grasp the consequences of mental illness and find it difficult to understand why their parent isn't well or is acting unusually.
 Therefore, many tend to blame themselves and grow up feeling different, lonely, and isolated.
-Ultimately this may lead to the child developing psychological, behavioural, and social problems of their own.
+Ultimately this may lead to the child developing mental health concerns as well as other psychological, behavioural, and social problems.

-Dr Niall Campbell, consultant psychiatrist at the Priory Group said: "It is easy for family members to feel guilt or blame themselves for their relative's decline in mental health.
-For a long time parents and other family members were the focus of blame for the occurrence of psychological problems."
+Dr Niall Campbell (MBBS, MRCPsych), Consultant Psychiatrist at Priory Hospital Roehampton (London): "It is easy for family members to feel guilt or blame themselves for their relative's decline in mental health.
+For a long time, parents and other family members were the focus of blame for the occurrence of psychological problems.

-"This was largely due to Freud's early Psychoanalytic theory which states problems in adulthood are due to early childhood experiences.
-Other psychological theories have since then developed and we now know that the family actually plays a huge role in their relative's recovery."
+"This was largely due to Freud's early psychoanalytic theory which states that problems in adulthood are due to early childhood experiences.
+Other psychological theories have developed since then and we now know that the family actually plays a huge role in their relative's recovery.